altiereslima/sf64-dc/README.md

 - D-Pad Up: Change camera
 - D-Pad Right: Answer ROB call

+The training mode and in-game messages have been updated with the new button mappings.

 ## 1. Setup Dreamcast tooling
 Set up a KallistiOS environment using KallistiOS `v2.2.1` with a GCC `14.x` toolchain.
 If you don't know how to do this, check the [Getting Started with Dreamcast Development](https://dreamcast.wiki/Getting_Started_with_Dreamcast_development) guide.